is4tomj/yass/README.md

 2. A smart card coupled to the computer (something you have),
 3. The user to physically interact with the smart card (something you do).

 Smart Yass only provides meaningful security features to disciplined users that have followed the instructions and recommendations discussed herein.
 If you are not using a smart card, then there is little value in using Smart Yass over other password managers.
-If you are using [weakass passwords](https://en.wikipedia.org/wiki/Password_strength), then – um – I hope you brought your knee pads because you are getting fucked!
+If you are not using [strong passwords](https://ssd.eff.org/en/module/creating-strong-passwords), then – um – I hope you brought your knee pads because you are [getting fucked](https://haveibeenpwned.com/PwnedWebsites)!

 ## Relevant Security Advisories